Many art shows allow artists to both hang art on the walls and to also bring bin art. What is bin art, and how does it

 It’s wise to have a business card or artist postcard at the back side of the print within the bag, against the backing board.
 That way each print is clearly labelled with the artist name, email address, and other contact information.
 Postcards tend to be best because they’re large and easier to read.
 Here’s how to make an artist postcard.

-If you don’t have your own bin for a BVAA show that’s generally OK – many members are happy to share their bins for you.
+If you don’t have your own bin for a BVAA show that’s generally OK – we have a few common-use bins which members without bins share.
 Just let us know.

 In general, relatively few people spend the money for a large framed image at a show – but quite a few are happy to pick up the cheaper matted versions of the images they like, or smaller works from a painter who has a few larger items showcased on the panels.
 You can easily make far more from your bin art sales than you do from actual sales of the “entered” pieces.
 So it’s well worth it to bring in bin art for all shows which offer that component.

 Ask with any questions!